selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse.md

 These are exercises for the OmicsPLS short course.
 There are several questions throughout the text, and the corresponding R code to answer the question is given after the question.
 The answer key contains all output of each code block as well as brief answers to the questions.
 Note that some questions don't have a unique answer, but the idea should be clear.

+## Integrative analysis

+In this part, we consider a data integration approach to link the information in methylation and glycomics data.
+This 'joint information' is then related to Down syndrome.
+In the exercises, we work with a subset of methylation only on chromosome 21.

+A flexible data integration approach for two heterogeneous datasets is O2PLS and is available in the OmicsPLS package.
+We will use OmicsPLS to select the most important genes corresponding with the methylation sites, this mapping can be found in the `CpG_groups` object where each CpG (methylation) site has one or more associated genes.
+The number of methylation sites is found by running `length(CpG_groups)`, and the number of genes is found with `length(unique(CpG_groups))`.

 ## Load packages and datasets

 We need several packages for data handling, fitting and visualizing the results.
 Run this code to see which are not yet installed.
 All packages can be installed with `install.packages`, except disgenet2r, which has a separate install command shown below.